yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 1. Click **Create Provider Configuration** when you are done and wait for the configuration to complete.

-This process includes configuring a network, subnetworks in all available regions, firewall rules, VPC peering for network connectivity, and a custom SSH key pair for YugabyteDB Anywhere-to-YugabyteDB connectivity.
+This process includes configuring a network, subnetworks in all available regions, firewall rules, VPC peering for network connectivity, and a custom SSH key pair for YBA-to-YugabyteDB connectivity.

-When the configuration is completed, you can see all the resources managed by YugabyteDB Anywhere in your resource group, including virtual machines, network interface, network security groups, public IP addresses, and disks.
+When the configuration is completed, you can see all the resources managed by YBA in your resource group, including virtual machines, network interface, network security groups, public IP addresses, and disks.

 If you encounter problems, see [Troubleshoot Azure cloud provider configuration](../../../troubleshoot/cloud-provider-config-issues/#azure-cloud-provider-configuration-problems).